laurentperrinet/laurentperrinet.github.io/content/post/2024-05-03_phd-position_focus-of-attention/index.md

 Applications are welcome for a fully funded PhD position **Focus of attention: a sensory-motor task for energy reduction in spiking neural networks**.
 The position will be located at the [EDGE Team @ LEAT Laboratory](https://leat.univ-cotedazur.fr/) within [Université Côte d'Azur](https://www.univ-cotedazur.fr/) and/or at the [INT](http://www.int.univ-amu.fr/?lang=en) in [Marseille](https://en.wikipedia.org/wiki/Marseille), France.

+{{< figure src="featured.png" title="Animal camouflage illustrates the importance of exploration in vision: looking straight ahead reveals only vegetation, while making the right saccade reveals a cheetah ready to hunt its prey." >}}

 ## Context

 This project takes place in the context of the EMERGENCES project (ANR